 6 Dehydration-Fighting Foods to Add to Your Diet This Summer

 Staying hydrated is about more than just drinking enough water; it's also about what you eat.
 “You can't go wrong by eating fresh, raw fruits and vegetables; they have a naturally occurring nutrient and water content," Cooke says.
 Here are six foods she reaches for to stay healthy during the summer season.

-How do you stay hydrated?
-Tell us about your favorite water-rich foods or smart water bottle on Twitter @BritandCo!
+How do you fight dehydration?
+Tell us about your favorite water-rich foods or go-to water bottle on Twitter @BritandCo!